How To Cope With Voices

 Not everyone hears voices or sounds with psychosis, but it’s not an uncommon experience.
 The types of things people hear vary greatly; some may be distressing in nature, while others may even be comforting.
 Some may be temporary, and others lasting.

-For a taste of what it’s like, try reading the rest of this page while listening to this simulation (warning: could be extra distressing for some).
+For a taste of what it’s like, listen along with Anderson Cooper as he tries to complete everyday tasks while listening to a simulation of hearing voices (warning: could be extra distressing for some).

 It’s worth noting that hearing voices does not automatically mean someone is experiencing psychosis.
 A large international 2015 study found that roughly 5% of the general population hears voices at some point in their lives.